rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 {% endhighlight %}

 ## Conclusions
 "_This is the end, my only friend, the end_".
-We just analyzed on the tecniques we can use to implement natively dependency injection in Scala: Implicits.
+We just analyzed on the techniques we can use to implement natively dependency injection in Scala: Implicits.
 We analyzed in details the features of the language that helps us to achieve the goal: implicits and function currying.
 We showed an example both using object-oriented programming and functional programming.
 Well.

-Differently from the Cake Pattern, implicit gives us mechanism to implement dependency injection that is concise and sexy.
+Different from the Cake Pattern, implicits gives us a mechanism to implement dependency injection that is concise and sexy.

 > Dependencies are resolved at compile-time, you write less code, there is no boilerplate, classes are loosely coupled, everything is extendable yet still typesafe.

 On the other end, implicits resolution can become hard to understand an maintain very quickly.

-> It is common to use package objects with implicits, so there is no way to eyeball that this small import on top of a file feeds several function calls with implicit variables.
+> It is common to use package objects with implicits, so there is no way to eyeball that this small import on top of a file feeds several functions calls with implicit variables.
 Even worse, it is impossible to understand from a code that this particular function call needs implicits.

-As for any other tecnique in programming, we always have to compare pros and cons.
+As for any other technique in programming, we always have to compare pros and cons.
 In my opinion, if using properly, implicits offers more pros than cons.
 What do you think?
 Anybody with some bad story about implicits out of there?
 Cheers.

 ## Refereces
 - [JSR 330: Dependency Injection for Java](https://jcp.org/en/jsr/detail?id=330)